Locomotive: Electric

 The ESS 3200 electric locomotive was introduced in 1925 in the Dutch East Indies, now Indonesia.

 An electric locomotive is a locomotive powered only by electricity.
 Electricity is supplied to moving trains with a (nearly) continuous conductor running along the track that usually takes one of three forms: an overhead line, suspended from poles or towers along the track or from structure or tunnel ceilings; a third rail mounted at track level; or an onboard battery.
-Both overhead wire and third-rail systems usually use the running rails as the return conductor but some systems use a separate fourth rail for this purpose.
+Both overhead wire and third-rail systems usually use the running rails as the return conductor, but some systems use a separate fourth rail for this purpose.
 The type of electrical power used is either direct current (DC) or alternating current (AC).

 Southern Railway (UK) 20002 was equipped with both a pantograph and contact shoes.

 Various collection methods exist: a trolley pole, which is a long flexible pole that engages the line with a wheel or shoe; a bow collector, which is a frame that holds a long collecting rod against the wire; a pantograph, which is a hinged frame that holds the collecting shoes against the wire in a fixed geometry; or a contact shoe, which is a shoe in contact with the third rail.
 Of the three, the pantograph method is best suited for high-speed operation.

 Electric locomotives almost universally use axle-hung traction motors, with one motor for each powered axle.
-In this arrangement, one side of the motor housing is supported by plain bearings riding on a ground and polished journal that is integral to the axle.
-The other side of the housing has a tongue-shaped protuberance that engages a matching slot in the truck (bogie) bolster, its purpose being to act as a torque reaction device, as well as a support.
+In this arrangement, one side of the motor housing is supported by plain bearings riding on a ground-and-polished journal integral to the axle.
+The other side of the housing has a tongue-shaped protuberance that engages a matching slot in the truck (bogie) bolster, serving as both a torque reaction device and a support.
 Power transfer from motor to axle is effected by spur gearing, in which a pinion on the motor shaft engages a bull gear on the axle.
 Both gears are enclosed in a liquid-tight housing containing lubricating oil.
 The type of service in which the locomotive is used dictates the gear ratio employed.
 Numerically high ratios are commonly found on freight units, whereas numerically low ratios are typical of passenger engines.

-Electricity is typically generated in large and relatively efficient generating stations, transmitted to the railway network and distributed to the trains.
-Some electric railways have their own dedicated generating stations and transmission lines but most purchase power from an electric utility.
-The railway usually provides its own distribution lines, switches and transformers.
+Electricity is typically generated in large and relatively efficient generating stations, transmitted to the railway network, and distributed to the trains.
+Some electric railways have their own dedicated generating stations and transmission lines, but most purchase power from an electric utility.
+The railway usually provides its own distribution lines, switches, and transformers.

-Electric locomotives usually cost 20% less than diesel locomotives, their maintenance costs are 25–35% lower, and cost up to 50% less to run.
+Electric locomotives usually cost 20% less than diesel locomotives; their maintenance costs are 25–35% lower, and they cost up to 50% less to run.